Shroedinger’s Rapist And The Imagined Right To Intrude

 Plus, there’s really no need to make this argument with feminist vocabulary.
 Just try and don’t give them the feeling you think they are a rapist.
 Talk about how they can help other women to not experience feeling unsafe (and while that includes being careful about if and if how one approaches a woman on a train, that doesn’t change the freedom of speech *rights* issue).

-• Christina Says:
+• Christina permalink

 There is no freedom of speech rights issue, because freedom of speech doesn’t mean what you think it means.
 “Freedom of speech” is about being able to freely express ideas without getting arrested, not about you getting to talk to whoever you want because every word you say is sacred and you have a “right” to talk to people.
 Also, your rights stop where others’ rights begin.
 So no, you don’t have a “right” to do anything involving another human being.

-12. Lisa, you’re too kind.
+Lisa, you’re too kind.
 My ability to really understand what it’s like in other folks’ shoes is really limited.
 But I do try to listen, and sometimes I turn a phrase well.

 I think discomfort in inevitable in dismantling privilege.
 Guys are used to a lot of advantages that they don’t think of as advantages — they got to talk more in meetings, get interrupted less, and their views are not as easily dismissed.
 If those advantages go away, it “feels” unfair to them because they thought their privileged state was “normal.”
 And the longer term advantages of dismantling an unequal system are harder to see in the immediate term.